SDGGiesbrecht/Workspace/Documentation/Contributing Instructions.md

 Contributing instructions are instructions in a `CONTRIBUTING.md` file that GitHub directs contributors to read.

-Management of contributing instructions can be especially useful when it is combined with [configuration sharing](Configuring Workspace.md#sharing-configurations-between-projects).

 ## Customization

 The contributing instructions can be customized by defining a template with the `Contributing Instructions` [configuration](Configuring Workspace.md) option.